oskarkook/proxy-form/README.md

 ## Dependency tracking
 As seen in the example, we do not set up explicit dependencies on fields, as you would do with other libraries.
 Instead, field dependencies are tracked automatically during rendering.
-Any fields that you use at render time will be tracked and when the given field changes, the component is re-rendered automatically.
+Any fields that you use and access at render time will be tracked and when the given field changes, the component is re-rendered automatically.
 This applies to arrays and nested objects as well.

 ## Form updates
 Updates to the form can be done by calling the `update()` function that is returned from the `useForm()` hook.
 Updates